NVIDIA/NeMo-Run/examples/entrypoint/README.md

     optimizer: Optimizer = my_optimizer(),
     epochs: int = 10,
     batch_size: int = 32
-):
+) -> None:
     """
     Train a model using the specified configuration.

     Args:
-        model (Model): Configuration for the model.
+        model: Configuration for the model.
-        optimizer (Optimizer): Configuration for the optimizer.
+        optimizer: Configuration for the optimizer.
-        epochs (int, optional): Number of training epochs.
-Defaults to 10. batch_size (int, optional): Batch size for training.
+        epochs: Number of training epochs.
+Defaults to 10.
+        batch_size: Batch size for training.
 Defaults to 32.
     """
     print(f"Training model with the following configuration:")
     print(f"Model: {model}")